orewafuad/ytdl-core/README.md

 > [!NOTE]
 > We are investigating a problem where the video URL can be retrieved but the download fails with a 403.

+> [!NOTE]
+> We are investigating a problem with syntax errors in Ubuntu (Node.js: v20.17.0) environment.
+(See https://github.com/ybd-project/ytdl-core/issues/19 for more information.)

 <!-- There are no announcements at this time. -->

 <!-- > [!NOTE]